microsoft/ApplicationInsights-dotnet/.github/CONTRIBUTING.md

     - .NET 6
     - .NET 7

+Note: .NET has an annual release cycle and we include the preview version in our test matrix.
+Visual Studio requires a setting to compile using these preview versions:
+  - Tools > Options > Environment > Preview Features > "Use previews of the .NET SDK".

 ## Build

 Solutions can be built in either Visual Studio or via .NET CLI `dotnet build` ([link](https://docs.microsoft.com/dotnet/core/tools/dotnet-build)).